 When faced with more physical defensive backs or linebackers, his route trajectory can be compromised and knocked off course more easily than you would like to see for a true three-level NFL threat.

-Having praised his catch-point prowess, there is still room for Flowers to improve here.
+Having praised his catch-point prowess, Flowers still has room to improve here.
 There’s been a definite progression from previous seasons when there were a high number of drops due to his former propensity for body catches rather than securing the ball out of the air.

-A smaller catch radius than some of the more highly-rated receivers in the class — due to his 29 1/4″ arms — might have a negative impact on the Boston College prospect’s stock.
+A smaller catch radius than some of the more highly-rated receivers in the class — due to his 29 1/4″ arms — might have hurt the Boston College prospect’s stock.

 Zay Flowers Combine Measurements and Results

-After playing at 172 pounds for the majority of his Boston College career, Flowers shocked many with his body transformation at the NFL Combine.
-Adding 10 pounds in a short space of time showcased that the electric pass catcher can add bulk to his frame.
+After playing at 172 pounds for most of his Boston College career, Flowers shocked many with his body transformation at the NFL Combine.
+Adding 10 pounds in a short time showcased that the electric pass catcher can add bulk to his frame.

 The addition didn’t appear to hamper his straight-line speed, either.
 A 4.42-second 40-yard dash time might have been slower than his desired 4.3 but was still inside the top-10 WR times in Indianapolis.
 An 8.29 Relative Athletic Score was impacted by height and weight measurements that are considered very poor by Kent Lee Platte’s athletic testing metric.